 For Pennsylvania Social Workers, Marriage and Family Therapists, and Professional Counselors, this program is approved for credit for professional workshops sponsored by the Pennsylvania Society for Clinical Social Work, a state affiliate of the Clinical Social Work Association listed in Section 47.36 of Title 49, Chapter 47 of the PA Code, State Board of Social Work Examiners.
 This program is also approved for credit for professional workshops for marriage and family therapists (Section 48.36) and professional counselors (Section 49.36).

-For New Jersey Social Workers: This program is approved for credit.
-Programs approved for credit by boards that license social workers in other states are a valid source of continuing education credit (N.J.A.C.
-13:449-6.4(c)).
+For New Jersey Social Workers: This program is approved for 10 clinical credits.
+Attendance at programs or courses given at state and national social work association conferences, where the criteria for membership is an academic degree in social work, are a valid source of continuing education credit (N.J.A.C.
+13:44G-6.4(c)4).

 For psychologists: The International Psychotherapy Institute (IPI) is approved by the American Psychological Association to offer continuing education for psychologists.
 IPI maintains responsibility for the program.